 However, although the sci-fi movie-style scenario sounds exciting and promising, the unfamiliarity of the technology can be a real barrier.
 That's where I come in.
 I'm excited about investigating the possibilities of interactions in immersive space and studying human behaviors while completing tasks in AR/VR.
 My ultimate goal is to design user interfaces and interaction techniques that can potentially increase productivity while providing ease of use in completing real-world tasks in AR/VR.
 Because after all, I truly believe that AR headsets will replace the smartphones in our pockets in the not-so-distant future.
 Prove me wrong?
 Feel free to reach out to me at email@example.com.

-I'm going to present our work on the semi-automated clustering at the ISMAR '22!
+I'm going to present our work on predicting relevance based on eye-tracking data at the ISMAR '23 in Sydney, Australia.

 Worked as a Computing Scholar Intern at the Lawrence Livermore National Lab

 Started as a Research Assistant with Dr. Doug Bowman.

 Started as a Teaching Assistant for CS3114 Data Structures and Algorithm